Rainforest Conservation Research Internship in Brazil

 • Initial interview with one of our team to gauge your skills, interests, and desired learning outcomes.

-• Shared accommodation in the main house or one of the cabins
+• Accommodation in the main house or one of the cabins (up to 4 pax)

 • Three meals a day